toodom02/ocamlregextkit/README.md

 # A Regular Expression Toolkit

-Regex-Toolkit is a library providing simple interface to operations on regular expressions, NFAs, and DFAs.
+OCamlregextkit is a library providing simple interface to operations on regular expressions, NFAs, and DFAs.

-Written in OCaml.
+Written in OCaml, using the Dune build system.

 ## Installation

+Requires
-Requires OCaml v4.14.0 or greater.
+- OCaml v4.14.0 or greater
+- Dune v3.4 or greater

 See [OCaml docs](https://ocaml.org/docs/up-and-running) for installation instructions.

 ## Documentation

-Find documentation for the toolkit [here](https://toodom02.github.io/regex-toolkit/)
+Find documentation for the toolkit [here](https://toodom02.github.io/ocamlregextkit/)

+Note: all modules are packaged into a single module `Regextkit`

 ## Demo